Conjunctivitis (Pink Eye) During Pregnancy

 4. Foreign Body

-Our eyes generally start tearing up when a foreign particle like sand, dirt, dust enters them.
+Our eyes generally start tearing up when a foreign particle like sand, dirt, or dust enters them.
 Sometimes, a foreign particle can also cause conjunctivitis.
 In that case, you would also experience slight pain in the eye, redness, and some sort of discharge from the eyes.
-Conjunctivitis due to a foreign body that carries the virus/ bacteria can affect both the eyes also.
+Conjunctivitis due to a foreign body that carries the virus/bacteria can affect both eyes as well.

 5. Rubbing the Eyes

-Usually, rubbing your own eyes a bit too much could lead to redness and tearing, making them susceptible to contract conjunctivitis if you come in contact with someone who already has the infection.
-Also, bacteria or viruses that cause a pink eye can be transmitted from your own hands to your eyes if you do not maintain enough hygiene.
+Usually, rubbing your own eyes a bit too much could lead to redness and tearing, making them susceptible to contracting conjunctivitis if you come in contact with someone who already has the infection.
+Also, bacteria or viruses that cause pink eye in pregnancy can be transmitted from your hands to your eyes if you do not maintain enough hygiene.

 6. Physical Contact

 Physical contact with a person with conjunctivitis can lead to you contracting the virus or the bacteria, as conjunctivitis spreads easily and has an incubation period of just 24 to 72 hours.